 While wildflowers start popping up in Colorado’s eastern plains in April and May, the western Rockies won’t see the ultimate explosion of petals until June, July, and August.
 Crested Butte, a small ski town about four hours southwest of Denver, is so blessed with stupendous mountain blooms, it has been nicknamed the Wildflower Capital of Colorado.
-It even has its own festival, the Crested Butte Wildflower Festival (July 5–14, 2019), now in its 33rd year.
-The programming includes wildflower hikes, art workshops, photography classes, garden tours, and lectures on medicinal wildflowers.
-Free printed guides point flower fanatics to the best trails, while offering an assist with blossom identification.
-Expect pretty-in-pink parry’s primrose, lolling bluebells, coral-colored Indian paintbrush, silvery-purple lupine, orange sneezeweed, and sunshiney sunflowers.
+It even hosts the Crested Butte Wildflower Festival in July, with programming that includes wildflower hikes, art workshops, photography classes, garden tours, and lectures on medicinal wildflowers.
+Free printed guides point flower fanatics to the best trails and assist with blossom identification: Expect pretty-in-pink parry’s primrose, lolling bluebells, coral-colored Indian paintbrush, silvery-purple lupine, orange sneezeweed, and sunshiney sunflowers.

 When it comes to wildflower tourism, much of Japan peaks in April.
 That’s when the season of sakura, or cherry blossoms, hits its fever pitch and the famous purple “Wisteria Tunnel” at Kawachi Fujien Garden in Kitakyushu racks up the most likes on social.
 One flower that receives considerably less attention, however, is the humble Kyushu azalea, or miyamakirishima, which grows in wild abundance on the volcanic plateaus of Kyushu Island.
 The alpine plant is a member of the rhododendron family and produces similar pinkish-reddish-purplish flowers.
-Hikers encounter a surfeit of azaleas on foot, but luxe properties like Hoshino Resorts’s KAI Aso in Oita can also arrange a guided viewing on horseback.
 Bonus: Because Kyushu azaleas hit their zenith between mid-May and early June, travelers may avoid some of the typical cherry blossom–seeking crowds (and accompanying price gouging).

 The Dolomites, Italy

-For the ultimate wildflower-viewing experience, book Italy Tours in Nature’s eight-day, naturist-led Flora of the Dolomites trip (June 4–12, 2019), which includes visits to the beauteous Monte Faverghera and Cansiglio botanical gardens, a challenging six-hour bud-spotting crawl along the Tre Clime di Lavaredo, and a walk through the Alpe di Siusi, a flower-filled meadow at an elevation of 6,562 feet.
-Alternatively, pick up a copy of Gillian Price’s Walking in the Dolomites and go it alone.
-The well-regarded guidebook covers 25 multi-day routes, including many that wend through the mountains’ showiest quarters.
+The ultimate wildflower-viewing experience includes visits to the beauteous Monte Faverghera and Cansiglio botanical gardens, a challenging six-hour bud-spotting crawl along the Tre Clime di Lavaredo, and a walk through the Alpe di Siusi, a flower-filled meadow at an elevation of 6,562 feet.
+Pick up a copy of Gillian Price’s Walking in the Dolomites (Cicerone, 2017) before you go: The well-regarded guidebook covers 25 multi-day routes, including many that wend through the mountains’ showiest quarters.